Create an account

 The Island of Lesvos Has a Long and Interesting History

-According to ancient Greek mythology, the patron God of the island was and still remains ‘Lesbos’.
-Macareus was the very first king and his many daughters offered their names to some of the larger towns which still remain today, including Mytilene, Agamede, Antissa, Arisbe and Issa, all of which are well-known names of towns throughout Lesvos island.
+According to ancient Greek mythology, the hero of the island was and still remains ‘Lesvos’.
+Macareus was the very first king and his many children offered their names to some of the larger towns which still remain today, including Mytilene, Mythimna, Antissa, Arisvi & Eressos all of which are well-known names of towns throughout Lesvos island.

 The Island of Lesvos - Many Different Names